Many Side Streets Close To Impassable As Long Snowstorm Pounds Chicago Area

 “Within our snow plan, if we do get that amount of snow, we do have pre-identified areas throughout the city where we can put snow… and in locations that won’t be dangerous,” Tully said.

-A similar effort was undertaken after the blizzard of early February 2011, when rapidly-falling snow resulted in cars getting stuck on Lake Shore Drive.MORE: Pharmacies, Vaccination Sites Work To Keep COVID-19 Vaccine Appointments During Heavy Snow
+A similar effort was undertaken after the blizzard of early February 2011, when rapidly-falling snow resulted in cars getting stuck on Lake Shore Drive.MORE: Chicago Weather: The Top 10 Biggest Snowstorms In City History

 But this time, such decisions likely will not be evaluated for a couple of days.